 Maybe you’re in the mood to play a little Tetris or experience the world of Super Mario Land again.
-It might just be time to dust your Game Boy off, and while you’re at it, you might want to consider purchasing some of these classic games to play on it.`
+It might just be time to dust your Game Boy off, and while you’re at it, you might want to consider purchasing some of these classic games to play on it.

 Adventure Island 2: Aliens In Paradise

-The original Adventure Island for the NES wasn’t quite, well, original.
+The original Adventure Island as an NES game wasn’t quite, well, original.
 It was a Nintendo adaptation of Sega’s Wonder Boy, a fun but derivative platform-adventure title where you play Master Higgins on his quest to save his beloved Princess Leilani from the Evil Witch Doctor.
 In Adventure Island 2: Aliens In Paradise (which is really a Game Boy port of the third NES installment), Master Higgins must once again rescue his girlfriend, this time from aliens.
 He’s got some help, however, in the form of dinosaurs, including a triceratops and a pterodactyl, which he can ride and use to attack enemies.
 The addition of Flintstones-esque vehicular dinos, along with an expanded inventory system (eight items instead of the NES version’s five) and a more developed power-up element, made Adventure Island 2: Aliens In Paradise a classic title for the Game Boy.

 Like many of the games on this list, Game Boy’s version of Bionic Commando is a port of the NES original.
 There are a few minor differences: Instead of the contemporary military setting of the NES release, the Game Boy adaptation is futuristic, and — for some reason — your character is named Rad Spencer, not Ladd Spencer.
 Maybe Game Boy made him cooler?
 Those tweaks aside, the portable Bionic Commando features all the impressive platformer gameplay of the home-console predecessor.
 Instead of jumping, Ladd/Rad Spencer gets around using the grappling hook in his bionic arm.
 This might seem like a small adjustment from the usual script, but it gave the game unique mechanics and set it apart from other similar titles like Contra.